xjvelazquez/Empirical-Study-CNN/README.md

 architectures of convolutional neural networks (CNNs) to gauge what tweaks and tuning brings about the best result for our models.
 I will be constructing a custom designed CNN to compare to the Alexnet and GoogLeNet architectures.
-I will be training all models on the CIFAR-10 dataset.
+All models will be trained on the CIFAR-10 dataset.

 ## Results
 ![Accuracies](/Accuracies.png)